The Golden Dawn (Call of Cthulhu): Reception

 In the July 1996 edition of Arcane (Issue #8), Steve Faragher gave this book an average rating of 7 out of 10 and cautioned that "There's certainly some excellent information about the Golden Dawn contained in this book, but if you're at all like me, you'll be keeping your players at the outskirts of the Golden Dawn's power structure.
 Beyond that I can heartily recommend this sourcebook for its superb scenarios, even though you might think it's a bit expensive for that alone."

+Pyramid magazine reviewed The Golden Dawn and stated that "The Golden Dawn, Pagan Publishing's third large-scale addition to the world of Lovecraft-inspired gaming, is perhaps their strongest effort yet.
+The Golden Dawn, at 192 pages, offers well-researched and accurate historical information on the development and membership of England's most famous occult society, broadens the scope of Call of Cthulhu gaming through the addition of the Astral Plane as a setting, and provides four scenarios that further explore a potential left largely untapped in Cthulhu by Gaslight."

 In the November 1996 edition of Dragon (Issue #235), Rick Swan called this "the most ambitious supplement [for Call of Cthulhu] in recent memory."
 He suggested the book could serve as a "springboard for magic-intensive adventures," although he admitted that would be a "major departure for Cthulhu, which in the past has tended to discourage the indiscriminate use of magic."
 In addition to the abundance of information about the society, Swan called the included scenarios "terrific [...] not particular easy to run [...] but they're loaded with memorable scenes."
 He concluded by giving the book an excellent rating of 5 out of 6.